Do You Think You Were Lied to or Deceived by FindLaw?

 So why not just cancel and leave FindLaw?
 Why do you ask?
 Because the products are amazing.
-But alas, I can see how any educated, self-motivated, or ambitious employees would potentially be a threat to a supervisor there.
+But alas, I can see how any educated, self-motivated, or ambitious employee would potentially be a threat to a supervisor there.

 Based upon my conversations with my MANY MANY MANY past sales reps, this appears to be the sole reason for the high turnover rate.
 BAD LEADERSHIP.
-Sadly, it appears that FindLaw promotes based upon other factors than consumer happiness, heavy product and industry knowledge.
+Sadly, it appears that FindLaw promotes based upon other factors than consumer happiness, heavy product, and industry knowledge.

-“I don’t care what deal you have in place now, or what promises the last ten sales reps and corporate officers made you!
-Our Master Services Agreement Insulates Us From Honoring them.” – A scene from the future FindLaw Comedy Play
+“I don’t care what deal you have in place now or what promises the last ten sales reps and corporate officers made you!
+Our Master Services Agreement Insulates Us From Honoring them.” – A scene from the future FindLaw Comedy Play.

 We hear and have formed the same opinions.
 We think that FindLaw attorney advertising has excellent products.
 But we believe they have equally horrific leadership.
 Last, I am of the strong belief that many of its reps lack accountability when dealing with their attorney clients.

 Their reputation with many of our friends who have also challenged them is the same as ours.
 It seems like anything they do wrong immediately gets blamed on the client.
 But more often than not, it gets nonchalantly breezed over.